jlempen/Surface-Go-2-OpenCore/README.md

 * (20260111) Added the `apfs_aligned.efi` driver to fix `FileVault` when upgrading to macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main#fixing-filevault-when-upgrading-to-macos-tahoe)).
 * (20260110) Added resources and instructions to enable `AirportItlwm.kext` on macOS Sequoia and Tahoe ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe)).
 * (20260110) Fixing audio in macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main#fixing-audio-on-macos-tahoe)).
-* (20251102) With the stuff merged today, `macOS Tahoe` installs and runs quite nicely on the SGO2, but expect ~~internal audio and~~ FileVault to be broken. **_Don't enable FileVault when prompted at the end of the install process._** At the moment, restarting or shutting down the system will cause a kernel panic.
+* (20251102) With the stuff merged today, `macOS Tahoe` installs and runs quite nicely on the SGO2.
+At the moment, restarting or shutting down the system will cause a kernel panic.
 Likewise when detaching and attaching the Type Cover.
 * (20251102) New Bluetooth fixes for `macOS Sequoia` and hopefully `macOS Tahoe` as well.
 * (20251102) Recent Linux distros such as `Fedora 43` should now appear in the OpenCore picker thanks to updated `btrfs_x64.efi` and `ext4_x64.efi` filesystem drivers.